dave6502/avitab_georefs/README.md

 This repository is aimed at UK airspace data (EG region) and is intended for users who want to keep Avitab-compatible chart georeferences current.

+The recommended release strategy is to release a pair of AIRAC cycles each month - e.g. 2607_2608.
+2607 contains all georefs for 2607.
+2608 contains only georefs for updated PDFs.
+Releases overlap, so the next release would be 2608_2609.
+This allow a 28 day AIRAC 2608 window in which the latest 2608_2609 release can be georeferenced and uploaded such that Avitab users always have the relevant georef metadata for the current AIRAC cycle.

 ## Quick start

 Before running the workflow, install the required Python packages: